Sugar free green mint marshmallows for St. Patty’s Day.

 Now if you do not have anything natural to make it green like the chlorophyll or spirulina, you can just leave them white.
 Or for those they use food coloring, you can use green food coloring.

 And for those that are having issues with making marshmallows it takes some getting used to.
+Click here to watch the video of us making marshmallows and answering common questions.

 We still don’t always get perfect looking marshmallows, especially no sugar ones as the sugar usually helps with final texture.